Danny Garrett: Business career

-Upon graduation from college, Garrett began his career with the Birmingham office of Ernst & Young, during which time he passed the Certified Public Accountant.exam.
-In 1983, Garrett join SONAT Inc, a $3 billion oil and gas company as a Tax Analyst.
-In 1986, he was named Director of Finance and Planning for Birmingham Steel Corporation, a mini-mill steel producer who shares were publicly traded on the New York Stock Exchange.
+Upon graduation from college, Garrett began his career with the Birmingham office of Ernst & Young, during which time he passed the Certified Public Accountant exam.
+In 1983, Garrett joined Sonat oil and gas company as a tax analyst.
+In 1986, he was named director of finance and planning for Birmingham Steel Corporation, a mini-mill steel producer.
 He worked for Birmingham Steel for sixteen years in a number of positions.
 For two years, he relocated to Cleveland, Ohio, where he oversaw the acquisition and assimilation of American Steel & Wire Corporation, a steel rod and wire producer.
-Following a series of management changes that began in 1997, the Birmingham Steel's Chairman/Chief Executive Officer was removed from office as a result of a proxy contest.
-Garrett, then Vice President of Finance, was one of few member of senior management that were retained by the new management team.
-Within a few months, he was promoted by the new management and Board of Directors to Executive Vice President and CFO.
-During most of his tenure with Birmingham Steel, Garrett was the company's primary contract for Wall Street investment and banking firms, institutional investors and shareholders.
+Following a series of management changes that began in 1997, Birmingham Steel's chairman/chief executive officer was removed from office as a result of a proxy contest.
+Garrett, then vice president of finance, was promoted by the new management and board of directors to executive vice president and CFO.
+During most of his tenure with Birmingham Steel, Garrett was the company's primary contract for Wall Street investment and banking firms, institutional investors, and shareholders.
 In 2002, Birmingham Steel was sold to Nucor Corporation for $550 million.

-In 2003, Garrett joined Nabi, Inc. (North American Bus Industries) as the Chief Financial Officer for North American operations.
+In 2003, Garrett joined NABI (North American Bus Industries) as the chief financial officer for North American operations.
 The company primarily sold buses to transit authorities located in the United States, and the company's assembly plant was located in Anniston, Alabama.
-During his tenure with Nabi, Garrett worked with numerous European banks and investors.
-Following a collapse of the US dollar relative to the Hungarian forint, Garrett was named Interim Chief Executive Officer of North American Operations and CFO for the worldwide group.
-He led efforts to restructure and turnaround operations, which ultimately led to the sale in 2005 of Nabi to Cerburus, an private investment firm headquartered in New York.
+During his tenure with NABI, Garrett worked with numerous European banks and investors.
+Garrett was named interim chief executive officer of North American Operations and CFO for the worldwide group.
+He led efforts to restructure and turn around operations, which ultimately led to the sale in 2005 of NABI to Cerberus Capital Management, a private investment firm headquartered in New York.